 - Situational Phobia: Fear of flying, dentists and elevators are all common examples.

-- Sexual Phobia: Common sexual phobias include fear of sex, intimacy, contracting a sexually transmitted disease.
+- Sexual Phobia: Common sexual phobias include fear of sex, intimacy or contracting a sexually transmitted disease.

 ii) Social Anxiety Disorder

 About 15 million adults suffer from Social Anxiety Disorder in the US alone.

 Unfortunately, many people confuse social anxiety disorder with shyness.
 However, Social anxiety is classified under the heading of phobias, but is often treated as a stand alone condition.

 The intense anxiety and fear in social phobia centres around all sorts of social interactions.
 Symptoms are the same as those listed above and panic attacks are common.